Vacancies: Authorities, Boards and Commissions

 Zoning Hearing Board

-The Board hears requests for variances and appeals of the determination made by the Zoning Officer, where it is alleged that the provisions of the zoning ordinance inflict unnecessary hardship upon the applicant.
-The Board is made up of five members and meets on an as-needed basis.
+The board shall hear requests for variances where it is alleged that the provisions of the zoning ordinance inflict unnecessary hardship upon the applicant.

 For more information regarding the Zoning Hearing Board, please click here.

-There are currently three alternate vacancies on this Commission.
+There are currently two vacancies on this Board.